Sara Jane Ho: Career

-Sara Jane Ho started her career as a Mergers & Acquisitions Analyst at the New York Investment Banks, Perella Weinberg Partners.
+Sara Jane Ho started her career as a Mergers & Acquisitions Analyst at the New York investment bank Perella Weinberg Partners.

 After graduating from Institut Villa Pierrefeu, a Swiss finishing school, Ho moved to Beijing in 2013 to establish Institute Sarita.
 This was her first high-end etiquette school, which she founded through capital input from her father.
 Her courses ranged in price from about $3,200 to $16,000.
 In May 2015, Ho opened a second school in Shanghai.
+Ho closed both schools in 2024 when she moved to Los Angeles.

-In 2013, Ho was included on the Forbes 2013 list of "Future Women in the Mix in Asia: 12 to Watch" and in 2015 was included as "Forbes 30 Under 30" and BBC 100 Women.
-Ho is also a Global Shaper for the World Economic Forum.
+In 2013, Ho was named to the Forbes 2013 list of "Future Women in the Mix in Asia: 12 to Watch", and in 2015, she was named to the Forbes 30 Under 30 and included in the BBC 100 Women.
 Institute Sarita was recognized as one of the "World's Most Innovative 50 Companies" by Fast Company magazine in 2014.

+In 2023, Ho was nominated for a Daytime Emmy for her makeover reality show Mind Your Manners on Netflix.
+The show was filmed in Australia after COVID-19 restrictions prevented production in Shanghai.
+It follows Ho as she provides etiquette and personal development coaching to individuals seeking to improve their confidence, social skills, and self-presentation.

+In 2024, Ho signed with talent agency UTA and relocated to Los Angeles to expand her career.
+That same year, she published her etiquette book Mind Your Manners.

+In April 2025, she launched the weekly podcast Mind Your Manners.
+This was renamed Hot Water in April 2026.
+The podcast focuses on Chinese culture and wellness including traditional Chinese medicine and feng shui.

+Also in 2024, Ho co-founded the intimate skincare brand Antevorta with Annie Ho, who is not related to Sara Jane Ho.
+Antevorta's products are formulated using traditional Chinese medicinal herbs.
+The brand won "Best Wash" in Oprah Daily Menopause O-Wards in 2025.
+Antevorta is sold on QVC, where Ho appears regularly to educate viewers on TCM principles and holistic care.

+Ho is the resident etiquette expert on The Drew Barrymore Show and has given talks on topics such as cultural fluency, cross-cultural identity, and perspectives on traditional Chinese medicine and Eastern wellness practices.